Stony Brook Seawolves women's lacrosse: Entering the CAA (2023–present)

 In Stony Brook's first year as a member of the Colonial Athletic Association, the 2023 Seawolves began 4–0 with ranked wins over No. 18 Michigan, No. 21 Yale and No. 17 Stanford before falling at No. 3 Northwestern and No. 1 Syracuse.
 On April 12, Stony Brook lost 12–7 at Rutgers, the program's first loss to an unranked team since 2019.
 The Seawolves finished 7–0 in CAA play and also won the CAA Tournament in their first year, beating Delaware 18–6 in the quarterfinals and Towson 19–4 in the championship game.
 Stony Brook broke the record for most goals scored and margin of victory in a CAA title game.
 However, Stony Brook was unseeded in the NCAA Tournament for the first time since 2019.
 Stony Brook beat Penn State 12–8 in the first round but lost to eight-seed Loyola 9–8 in the second round, the first time the Seawolves did not advance past that stage since 2019.

 On March 5, 2024, No. 12 Stony Brook upset No. 5 Syracuse 13–12 in overtime at the JMA Wireless Dome, the program's fifth-ever win against a top-five opponent.
+The 2024 team finished with a 18-3 overall record and defeated Niagara 19-7 in the NCAA first round.
+Stony Brook lost to Syracuse 15-10 in the second round.

+In 2025, the Seawolves ended the season 16-5.
+Stony Brook defeated Loyola Maryland in the NCAA tournament first round and lost to #2 Boston College in the second round.

+In 2026, Stony Brook returned to the NCAA tournament quarterfinals for the first time since 2022 following wins over Stonehill and Boston College in the first two rounds.